IvanLi-CN/pod-upgrade-trigger/README.md

 | `last_payload.bin` | Dump of the last signature-mismatched payload for debugging |
 | `web/dist` | Optional static assets served on `/` when the web UI bundle is deployed |

-Run the daemon via systemd (see `systemd/webhook-auto-update.service`, which now executes `webhook-auto-update server`).
+Run the daemon as a normal HTTP service for most deployments.
+The recommended unit is `webhook-auto-update http-server`, which listens on `WEBHOOK_HTTP_ADDR` (`0.0.0.0:25111` by default when not overridden).
+A legacy systemd socket unit is still shipped for backward compatibility but should not be used for new setups.

 For housekeeping, use the CLI subcommands below; for example:

 ```bash
 PATH="$PWD/tests/mock-bin:$PATH" webhook-auto-update trigger-units demo.service --dry-run